We recently held a webinar on challenges in IoT. Below, Martin Whitlock answers the questions posed by viewers after the live stream concluded.

 Most companies would benefit from mainly investing in the skill set that could focus on creating the business value.
 This might mean the people who are hands on when it comes to the analytics of the IoT data to support the business.

 Investing in building an IoT solution from scratch can be cumbersome and time consuming, as can the size of the operational efforts required to maintain the solution once it is built.
 This is why we recommend finding partners that can support you in a managed service-like setup.
-Much like we do at Telenor, offering the Managed IoT Cloud solution for instance in addition the connectivity.

 It is important to consider that most companies today do not have the resources or the willingness to invest the time needed to be successful with projects of this size.
 Focusing on creating value within your own area of expertise and bringing in outside help for the rest of it can go a long way towards ensuring the success of your IoT journey.